Punjab, Pakistan: Ancient period

-Multan was the noted centre of excellence of the region which was attacked by Greek army led by Alexander the great.
-The Mali tribe together with nearby tribes gathered an army of 90,000 personnel to face Greek army.
-This was the largest army faced by Greeks in entire subcontinent.
-During the siege of the city's citadel, the Alexander leaped into the inner area of the citadel, where he killed the Mallians' leader.
+Multan was the noted center of excellence of the region, which was attacked by the Greek army during the era of Alexander the Great.
+The Malli tribe, together with nearby tribes, gathered an army of 90,000-100,000 personnel to face the Greek army.
+This was perhaps the largest army faced by the Greeks in the entire Indian subcontinent.
+During the siege of the city's citadel, Alexander leaped into the inner area of the citadel, where he faced the Mallians' leader.
 Alexander was wounded by an arrow that had penetrated his lung, leaving him severely injured.
 The city was conquered after a fierce battle.